heyaitzskull/heyaitzskull/README.md

 ### Hi there 👋

-🌱 I’m currently learning Javascript
+🌱 I’m currently learning Javascript, Django, Ruby on Rails, and Machine Learning

+🔭 I’m currently working on an outdoor cat saftey app!

-⚡ Fun fact: I love cats
+⚡ Fun fact: I love cats!!!

 <!--
 **heyaitzskull/heyaitzskull** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.